tabunama/asm2dn2o/docs/source/citation_license_contact.rst

 The models are available for the Matlab®/Simulink® platform.
 We have used Matlab release 2019b but the models will also work fine on later releases.

-Matlab®/Simulink® C Original development / modification lineage:
+Matlab®/Simulink®/C Original development and modification lineage:

 - Krist V. Gernaey (DTU/PROSYS, 2004)
-- Xavier Flores-Alsina (Lund University, 2010; later DTU/PROSYS)
+- Xavier Flores-Alsina (Lund University, 2010; DTU/PROSYS)
 - Kimberly Solon (Lund University, 2016)
 - Borja Soles (UAB, 2020)
 - Tianyu Lei (DTU/PROSYS, 2023)